geekhybrid/vue3-tree-vue/README.md

   checked?: boolean;
   selected?: boolean;
   expanded?: boolean;
-  disabled?: boolean;// When disabled, an item can neither be selected or checked meta?: any;// provides meta-data of any type per node.
+  disabled?: boolean;// When disabled, an item can neither be selected nor checked meta?: any;// provides meta-data of any type per node.
 }
 ```